Fraser Island Australia

 and Frasers at Cathedral Beach.
 Inland are Lake Coomboo and Lake Allom,

-and north along the coast is Red Canyon with Dundubara camp ground and
+and north along the coast is Red Canyon with Dundubara camping ground

 a walking track to Wungul Sandblow and Lake Bowarrady.